na-na-hi/renget/archive/how2playba.md

 Total: 1560 gems

 >WTF I'm stuck in the story help!
 It's at volume 3 chapter 3 episode 24 (v3 c3 e24)
-[Hieronymus clear](https://youtu.be/lwA4emYpp_k), every newbie gets stuck on that.
+[Example clear](https://youtu.be/lwA4emYpp_k), every newbie gets stuck on that.
 I'd recommend attempting it at level 40-50

 >What does D.U. mean?
 District of Utnapishtim.